-FAS 299 International Study Abroad Tour in the Fashion Industry
+CTE 2951 (formerly FAS 299) International Study Abroad Tour in the Fashion Industry

-The Fashion Merchandising Study Abroad Tour provides students with opportunities to experience a unique cultural view of the fashion industry in cities across the world.
-Suggested locations would include London, Paris, Hong Kong, Tokyo, and Milan, among others.
+The Fashion Merchandising Study Abroad Tour allows students to experience a unique cultural view of the fashion industry in cities worldwide.
+Suggested locations would include London, Paris, Hong Kong, Tokyo, and Milan.
 All these cities are full of history of both the textile and apparel industries.
-Study abroad opportunities combines classroom knowledge with cultural experiences and is a perfect option for students who are looking to expand their knowledge of the global fashion industry.
+Study abroad opportunities combine classroom knowledge with cultural experiences and are a perfect option for students seeking to expand their global fashion industry knowledge.
 Students will also make cultural and historical site visits.

-FAS 300 Sustainability and Human Rights in the Fashion Industry
+CTE 3470 (formerly FAS 300) Sustainability and Human Rights in the Fashion Industry